dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is not set.
 If this value is omitted or set to an empty string, this value will be inherited from the top level `serviceAccount`.

+This service account will also be used by the Dremio admin pod.

 More Info: Refer to the [`serviceAccount`](#serviceaccount) section of this reference.

 #### `coordinator.extraStartParams`